Python-Markdown/markdown/docs/using_as_module.md

 Python-Markdown provides two public functions (`markdown.markdown` and `markdown.markdownFromFile`) both of which wrap the public class `markdown.Markdown`.
-If your processing one document at a time, the functions will serve your needs.
+If you're processing one document at a time, the functions will serve your needs.
 However, if you need to process multiple documents, it may be advantageous to create a single instance of the `markdown.Markdown` class and pass multiple documents through it.